We are bringing you some insights into commonly asked questions in payroll as part of our Payroll Peeks 👀 series

 Does a pay increase while on maternity leave have any impact?

 Any pay rises during statutory maternity leave, even if they occur right at the end of the leave, must be back dated to the very start of the maternity leave.
-This will affect the first 6 weeks of statutory pay which were paid at 90% of earnings or less.
+This will only affect the statutory amount which was paid in the first 6 weeks of statutory pay which were paid at 90% of earnings or less.
 Whether your employee is owed any additional pay will depend on the following:

 If you have paid enhanced maternity pay during the first 6 weeks of maternity leave, your employee’s pay will not be affected.
 The resulting change is the SMP will increase and your enhanced pay will decrease.